LucaDeSiena/MuRAT/README.md

       B. eight and nineth columns that corresponds to the input and output of the spike test;
       C. a 10th column for the model resolution matrix.

 All the .vtk files are stored into the *VTK* subfolder.
+A Matlab structure ('Murat.mat') containing all inputs and data is stored in the working directory.

 4. **Understand the output figure files**